 Larry Medcalf, Licensed Health Insurance Agent & Owner, MedCard

-A lot of my presentation involves asking questions, so when I’ve determined the customer is likely happy with the plan we’ve discussed, I ask when they would like to have the policy start.
+Much of my presentation involves asking questions, so when I’ve determined the customer is likely happy with the plan we’ve discussed, I ask when they would like to have the policy start.
 Basically, at this point, I’ve started their application.
-I think that it’s a natural close, plus if they aren’t quite ready yet and you need to address other concerns, this type of close makes it easy to circle back around when its time.
+I think that it’s a natural close, plus if they aren’t quite ready yet and you need to address other concerns, this type of close makes it easy to circle back around when it’s time.

 13. Listen to Your Customers